 Yesterday I had the distinct pleasure and honor of delivering a very special present to a place near and dear to my heart.
-“The Ark”, a substance abuse rehabilitation facility, was the place I called “home” for 72 days four years ago, and it is thanks to the program and staff there that I am sitting at this keyboard typing this message to you today.
+“The Ark”, a substance abuse rehabilitation facility, was the place I called “home” for 72 days in 2007, and it is thanks to the program and staff there that I am sitting at this keyboard typing this message to you today.
 It’s a long story, one I won’t go into detail about in this post, but you can read about it on my “About Me” page if you feel so inclined. :-)

 The reason for my visit to The Ark and the reason for this post today was “giving back”.
 I was recently given this beautiful framed print of an original painting by Liz Lemon Swindle entitled “The Prodigal Son”.
 It depicts the bible story of a happy reunion between a father and son who have been estranged.
 When I received the artwork as a gift, I immediately knew where it should go….to the place that welcomed me like the prodigal son, and the place that helped this prodigal daughter find her way back to her family.

 Being able to “give back” to the people who had basically saved my life was one of the best Christmas presents I could ever ask for and is what inspired me to write this post today.
 I know that many at Christmastime want to do something charitable but don’t always know where to start.
 I wanted to provide a few ideas and then start a conversation about ways we can all “give back” this Christmas and make our communities, our world, better places for everyone.